 Predicted winner: Austin Butler (Elvis)

-Yet early reviews for The Whale make it sound like another difficult-to-watch movie that could prove divisive in the Academy, with Slant describing it as "cinematic misery porn."
-So for the time being, we're still betting on Austin Butler for Elvis.
-The Academy has historically gravitated toward actors playing real people, from Will Smith as Richard Williams and Jessica Chastain as Tammy Faye Bakker to Rami Malek as Freddie Mercury, Renée Zellweger as Judy Garland, Gary Oldman as Winston Churchill, and many more.
-No one who's seen Elvis can deny that Butler accurately channels Elvis Presley to a spooky degree, so much so that when the movie switches to real Elvis footage, it's not immediately clear we aren't still watching Butler.
+So we're betting Best Actor will go to the lead of a film that's more of a crowd-pleaser: Austin Butler for Elvis.
+For one, the Academy has historically gravitated toward actors playing real people, from Will Smith as Richard Williams and Jessica Chastain as Tammy Faye to Rami Malek as Freddie Mercury, Renée Zellweger as Judy Garland, Gary Oldman as Winston Churchill, and many more.
+No one who's seen Elvis can deny that Butler accurately channels Presley to a spooky degree, so much so that when the movie switches to real Elvis footage, it's not immediately clear we aren't still watching Butler.

-So Butler could follow the Rami Malek trajectory with a musical biopic win.
-Both Elvis and Bohemian Rhapsody were box office hits, which never hurts, and Elvis seems like the movie here that is most likely to appeal to older, more traditional Oscar voters.
-The race could end up being a repeat of the 2009 Oscars, when the lead of a bleak Darren Aronofsky movie, Mickey Rourke in The Wrestler, lost to an actor playing a real person, Sean Penn in Milk.
-We can already hear the cries of Film Twitter screaming, "Brendan was robbed!"
+The big drawback with Butler is that it has been difficult for younger actors like him to win Oscars in the past.
+He's only 31, which would make him one of the youngest Best Actor winners ever.
+But we still think the race could end up being a repeat of the 2009 Oscars, when the lead of a bleak Darren Aronofsky movie, Mickey Rourke in The Wrestler, lost to an actor playing a real person, Sean Penn in Milk.
+We can already hear the cries of Twitter screaming, "Brendan was robbed!"

 - Cate Blanchett (Tár)

 - Danielle Deadwyler (Till)

 - Michelle Yeoh (Everything Everywhere All At Once)